Security meeting overshadowed by Russia’s war, ban on Lavrov

 The Organization for Security and Cooperation in Europe has been a rare international forum — along with the United Nations — where Russia and Western powers have been able meet to discuss security matters, and the meeting in Lodz, Poland, is the first high-level meeting of its kind since Russia invaded Ukraine in February.

-But since the war began, the OSCE has been another forum for the bitter clash to play out between Russia and the West, even as the OSCE’s own powers to help resolve conflict have waned.
+But since the war began, the OSCE has been another forum for the bitter clash to play out between Russia and the West, even as the OSCE’s own powers to help resolve conflict have proven insufficient.

 Notably absent was Russian Foreign Minister Sergey Lavrov, who wanted to join the meeting but was banned by Poland, the current chair of the OSCE, from entering the country.
 Poland is a member of the 27-member European Union, which has put Lavrov on a sanctions list.

-Lavrov himself denounced the ban on Thursday.
+Lavrov denounced the ban on Thursday.

 “I can say responsibly that Poland’s anti-chairmanship of the OSCE will take the most miserable place ever in this organization’s history,” Lavrov said.
 “Nobody has ever caused such damage to the OSCE while being at its helm.”